geeknik/my-awesome-stars/topics.md

 ## javascript

+- [0xedward/neuralyzer](https://github.com/0xedward/neuralyzer) - Chrome extension that wipes your sensitive data on the tab you are currently on
+- [jasmine/jasmine](https://github.com/jasmine/jasmine) - Simple JavaScript testing framework for browsers and node.js
 - [bhavyagada/watdat](https://github.com/bhavyagada/watdat) - Wat dat (What's that?) is a browser extension to explain any highlighted text on the web page using AI.
 - [t3l3machus/toxssin](https://github.com/t3l3machus/toxssin) - An XSS exploitation command-line interface and payload generator.
 - [sindresorhus/ky](https://github.com/sindresorhus/ky) - 🌳 Tiny & elegant JavaScript HTTP client based on the Fetch API